redcurry/LearningUnity/README.md

 * By default, reflective objects (metallic, smooth material) only reflect the SkyBox.

+* The sphere in the middle of a new reflection probe is a preview of the reflection.
+The cube around it specifies which game objects are influenced by the probe.

 * Create a reflection probe:
   * Create -> Light -> Reflection Probe
   * Resize reflection cube to encompass what to reflect

-  * Reflection probe type may be Baked or Realtime
-    * Baked: works only with Static objects
+* Baked reflection: works only with Static objects
+  * Bake either in Inspector of the selected probe, or under Lighting Settings in the Generate Lighting drop down

-    * Realtime: works with all objects (very expensive, so use sparingly)
+* Realtime reflection: works with all objects (very expensive, so use sparingly)
   * True realtime: set Refresh mode to Every Frame
+  * Time slicing helps spread out the work over multiple frames (helps performance)
+  * Tip: To have a perfectly reflective sphere reflect as you move with it (as if holding it), make the reflective probe a child of the sphere (itself a child of the FPS Controller) and set it to realtime without time slicing

+* Objects not marked as Reflection Probe Static won't show up on the baked reflection probe

+* Probe has settings similar to a camera (clipping plane, culling mask, etc.).
+  * Importance setting is used when there are multiple probes
+  * Blend distance determines the softness of the edge of the reflection probe box
+  * Use Box Projection for indoor spaces, and make the box about the size of what to reflect

 * Even without fully reflective objects, it's good to have a reflection probe because it affects smooth objects

 ## Post-Processing

+* Add post-processing (version 2):
+  * Add post-processing package (version 2) from Package Manager
-* There's a package called Post Processing that can be installed.
+  * Create a Post Processing Profile in Project View
+  * Create an empty game object (named PostProcessingGlobal)
+    * Add the Post-process Volume Component
+      * Check Is Global
+      * Drag the created Profile to the Profile slot
+    * Set Layer to PostProcessing
+  * Select the Camera and add Component Post-process Layer
+    * Set Layer field of Component to PostProcessing
+    * Set anti-aliasing (like FXAA) with Fast Mode (if it looks OK)
+    * Uncheck Deferred Fog if not using
+  * Go back to Profile and add desired effects

-* Effects:
+    * Common effects:
-  * Ambient occlusion: creates shadows around intersecting objects
+      * Ambient Occlusion: creates shadows around intersecting objects
       * Bloom: glowing around lights
       * Antialiasing
       * Grain
+      * Color Grading
+      * Screen-space reflections
-  * Vignette (dark border around scene)
+      * Vignette: dark border around scene
+    * Can edit here, or in PostProcessingGlobal object

+* Post-processing volumes
+  * Additional effects: lens distortion, chromatic aberration, vignette
+  * To trigger different post-processing volumes:
+    * Create a new GameObject with a PostProcessingVolume Component
+    * Add a Box Collider with IsTrigger set to true
+    * Uncheck IsGlobal
+    * Adjust Blend Distance to transition smoothly
+    * Set Priority to 1 (if it's overlapping with another, like Global, post-processing volume
+    * Drag an appropriate object (e.g., FPS Controller) to the Trigger field in the Post Process Layer Component (in Camera) that will trigger the transition

 ## Materials